 I have been trying to get back into gentle reading although it is hard to focus.
 I have to give up and watch some TV – Once Upon A Time on Netflix is about the level I can cope with at the moment, when my brain has turned to sludge!

-Speaking of Netflix, we recently watched Unrest.
+Speaking of Netflix, I recently watched Unrest.
 I knew it would be a ‘hard watch’ – focusing on ME and its impact on those who have it as a constant in their lives – especially those who have it in its most severe form.
 Although not in that ‘severe’ category, the touchstones are close enough for me to feel very raw on viewing it – a condition that is in so many ways a thief of life.

 I wait for wellness, but I don’t know how long that wait will be.
 And when I say ‘wellness’ I am thinking of my previous baseline of health which, of course, is much lower than someone who is generally healthy and without a chronic illness.
 My normal is not the same as theirs, but I would like at least to get back to my normal; going downhill is disheartening.